Jasonx63/CloudShield-Salesforce-Portfolio/README.md

 The goal of this project is to demonstrate practical Salesforce experience by following a realistic customer journey—from company setup and product configuration through opportunity management, quoting, negotiation, closing, and renewals.

-In addition to completing isolated Salesforce exercises, this portfolio documents each stage of the sales process while explaining the business purpose behind the work performed.
+Rather than documenting isolated Salesforce exercises, this portfolio follows a connected customer journey and explains the business purpose behind each stage of the sales process.

 ---